 Despite their expert navigation of my attempted trickery, it appeared that I did strike a certain amount of fear into the hearts of our participants.
 During our post-simulation debrief, I walked up with my regular friendly face and civilian attire and stood behind Forage Center president David J. Smith as he spoke to them.
 As I stood there, I noticed their eyes darting anxiously from him to me at various intervals.
 I did my best to convince them that indeed, I actually am a kind-hearted, smiley soul when I introduced myself at last.
 It took them several minutes to recalibrate their reactions to me, something that we discussed and deconstructed in our reflections.

-In addition to playing the border agent, I served as the exercise director, who in this specific situation, was mostly responsible for working with the volunteer actors and adjusting the roles as the simulation played out.
-In my previous roles with the Forage Center, I had limited interactions with our actors, but was impressed by their commitment to their characters and Oscar worthy performances.
-Our role-players this time around were no different.
-La Roche students and members of the Pittsburgh community showed up to help us create real life, trauma affected characters that tested the interpersonal and assessment skills of the Forage Corps humanitarians.
+In addition to playing the border agent, I served as the exercise director, who in this specific situation was mostly responsible for working with the volunteer actors and adjusting the roles as the simulation played out.
+In my previous roles with the Forage Center, I had limited interactions with our actors, but was impressed by their commitment to their characters and Oscar-worthy performances.
+Our role players this time around were no different.
+La Roche students and members of the Pittsburgh community showed up to help us create real-life, trauma-affected characters that tested the interpersonal and assessment skills of the Forage Corps humanitarians.
 Each volunteer responded with enthusiasm, flexibility, and commitment that made my job so easy I thought I was missing something.
-Their detailed descriptions of how each scenario unfolded were crucial to the continuation of the storyline and it was a pleasure to connect individually with them before and after their roles.
-I also had some great fun cultivating strategic social media posts that were both punny and informational to careful observer.
+Their detailed descriptions of how each scenario unfolded were crucial to the continuation of the storyline, and it was a pleasure to connect individually with them before and after their roles.
+I also had some great fun cultivating strategic social media posts that were both punny and informational to careful observers.